BunsDev/workflow-builder-template/CONTRIBUTING.md

    - `index.ts` - Plugin definition
    - `steps/[action].ts` - Step function(s) with `stepHandler`
    - `test.ts` - Connection test function
-2. Run `pnpm discover-plugins` to auto-generate types and codegen templates
+2. Run `pnpm discover-plugins` to register the plugin
 3. Test thoroughly

-**Note:** Codegen templates are auto-generated from `stepHandler` functions - no need to write them manually!

 Each integration is self-contained in one organized directory, making it easy to develop, test, and maintain.
 Happy building!